vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 > Note: You may see that the excluded users end up in the report as `FailedToDeliverEmail`, this is because the given user is blocked from signing in, such as you shared mailbox identities.
 This is normal behavior and you can filter them out in the report.

-- Training: Select the Microsoft training experience and let Microsoft assign training courses and modules based on a user's previous simulation and training results learning paths.
+- **Training**: By enabling training during an attack simulation, Microsoft can assign courses and modules customized to the user’s previous simulation and training results through learning pathways.
+The training is based on user interactions, specifically whether they clicked and submitted their credentials.
+A compromised user may receive two training sessions.
+You can choose standalone training campaigns and disable training within the attack simulation.
+However, this approach will not be as adaptive as the learning pathways provided through training campaigns within an attack simulation.

 ## Progress of the attack simulation
 We will take a deep dive into a ***Credential Harvest*** simulation, one of the several [social engineering techniques](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/attack-simulation-training-get-started?view=o365-worldwide#simulations) to choose from.
 Create the  ***Credential Harvest*** simulation using the steps provided by Microsoft to [simulate a phishing attack](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/attack-simulation-training-simulations) and select the global payload: `Keep Office 365 Password`.
 Upon completion, you should have a simulation in progress.